 Take a look at this REPL example:

 Witchcraft!
 This is made possible by WebAssembly (Wasm) and the Pyodide project.
-Full source can be found here.
+You can also open the pyodide_repl.html (source code) example in a new tab.

 So what can we actually do?
 Spoiler: With the power of Python and JS, we can do almost anything.
 But before getting into the details, let me first tell you a little story behind this writing.